-18. Part 18C of the TCA (section 531AA to section 531AK) contains provisions in respect of the domicile levy.
-The Appellant submitted that he was not within the charge to the domicile levy for the tax year of assessment 2011, as he was not a 'relevant individual' as defined.
+14. Part 18C of the TCA 1997 (section 531AA to section 531AK) contains provisions in respect of the domicile levy.
+The Appellant submitted that he was not within the charge to the domicile levy for 2010 or 2011 as he was not a 'relevant individual' as defined.
 A 'relevant individual' for the purposes of the domicile levy is defined in section 531AA(1) by reference to the following criteria;